project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 And we are there!
 We now know how to build a component and set its environment variables.
-The next step is to build a real pipeline and join that with other pipelines to construct our complete master Domain Contract.
+The next step is to build a real pipeline and join that with other pipelines to construct the complete master Domain Contract.

 Building a Component for Selection